josechang/sciinfo/README.md

 ### Set up git ###

-* Step 1: Install git on Centos.
+* Step 1: Check if Git has already been installed in CentOS computer.

+		git --version

+	If not, install Git in CentOS computer.

 		sudo yum install git

-* Step 2: Find the URL.

-	Open the Browser and login to https://bitbucket.org/nordron/nordron-sciinfo/overview and find the HTTPS link on the top-right of the page.

-* Step 3: Clone the repository.
+* Step 2: Clone the repository.

 	First move to the ~ directory.